tangyf96/motion-planning-algorithms/README.md

 # motion-planning-algorithms
-this is the folder for learning motion planning algorithms In the RRT folder, the RRT.py is the basic RRT planning algorithms.
-The Replanning_RRT.py is the replanning algorithm based on RRT.
+This is the folder for motion planning algorithms practice.
+- motion-planning-algorithms
+   - RRT
+      - basic_rrt.py : basis RRT planning algorithm
+      - Replanning_RRT.py : replanning RRT based on Dave Ferguson et.al, Replanning with RRTs, 2006
+      - goal_change_rrt.py: Use basic RRT algorithm to plan robot's path and move the robot.
+The robot will replan the path if the goal changes.
+   - A-star
-A-star folder includes basic A-star algorithm.
+      - A-star.py : Implement basic A-star algorithm
+      - breadth_first_search.py : Implementation of breadth first search algorithm
+      - implementation.py : Useful classes forked from AtsushiSakai/PythonRobotics.git
+      - search_class.py : Modified classes for A star algorithm
+   - D-star
-D-star folder includes basic D-star algorithm.
+      - D_star.py : Implement basic D-star algorithm
+      - search_class.py : Definition of useful classes for D start
+   - MATLAB_RRT: This is the initial MATLAB demo for basic RRT